It's a well kept secret, but Epson and Canon inkjet printers can utilize extra long sheets of paper - perfect for printing your own panoramic images.

 What Paper Types are Available

 What type of paper you choose is highly dependent on the subject of your panoramic photography.
 You might choose a glossy for high impact, high contrast subjects.
 On the other hand, for low key, nature, or artistic imagery you might choose a non-reflective matte or cotton paper.
-Red River Paper offers 10 different inkjet papers that are sure to meet any need.
+Red River Paper offers a number of photo and art papers that are sure to meet any need.